 To fill seats on the plane, large numbers of people are rounded up and detained before being sent “back”, in many cases to a country they have never visited.
 “Reserve” deportees are taken to the airport to fill up the places of individuals whose lawyers are successful in making last-minute challenges.
 The people who are ‘reserves’ are not told whether they will be deported on the flight right up until they are either put on the plane, or the plane departs.

 People are given little advance notice of their removal- often meaning they have just a few days to fight for their right to stay in the UK.
-Cuts to legal aid means that those with children or partners in the UK who have valid human rights-based claims to stay can’t access legal help without paying extortionate fees.
+Cuts to legal aid means that the vast majority of those with children or partners in the UK who have valid human rights-based claims to stay can’t afford to access legal help.

 Mass deportation charter flights are part of Theresa May’s stated mission to create a “hostile environment” for migrants in the UK.
 To this end, the UK government has pushed through a raft of policies which obstruct and dissuade migrant communities from accessing the education, health and housing services that they are by law entitled to use.

 End Deportations is a campaign group fighting for the abolition of deportations and detention centers.